Banh-Canh/songbird/README.md

 #### Example

 This example checks if any pod in the `flux-system` namespace can send **egress** and receive **ingress** traffic to/from the IP `1.1.1.1` on port `53`.
+It should test both side, so if it says allowed, you can be sure that the traffic is not blocked by any network policy.

 ```bash
 songbird check -a 1.1.1.1 -p 53 -o wide -n flux-system